danhaggard/react-scroll-collapse/README.md

 collapserController provides controls to expand/collapse all child components wrapped with collapserControllerItem.

-Components wrapped with collapserController must be a child of the Scroller component (but do not have to be immediate children).
+Components wrapped with collapserController must be a child of a Scroller component (but do not have to be immediate children).

 You can nest wrapped collapserController components within other collapserController components (again they don't have to be immediate children).

 But - at the moment - you can't nest them within components wrapped with the collapserItemController wrapper.
-(Well - you can try!)

 #### Usage
 ```